appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 Next, look at our [payment plans][payment-plans] and consider which one will best work with your finances.
 Keep in mind that you will also need to finance the cost of living in the city while looking for a job.
 This is a process that could take up to a year beyond your 3-month cohort.

-## Checklist
+## Interview Prep Checklist

-- [ ] List out your jobs, internships and/or volunteering roles, including dates for everything.
+- List out your jobs, internships and/or volunteering roles, including dates for everything.
 Think how best to present it to us.
-- [ ] Put together your personal pitch.
+- Put together your personal pitch.
-- [ ] Practice your pitch.
+- Practice your pitch.
 Get feedback.
-- [ ] Practice answering other interview questions.
+- Practice answering other interview questions.
-- [ ] Figure out which [start date][course-dates] and [payment plan][payment-plans] you prefer.
+- Figure out which [start date][course-dates] and [payment plan][payment-plans] you prefer.
-- [ ] Look through our [FAQ][faq], and list out any further questions you may have.
+- Look through our [FAQ][faq], and list out any further questions you may have.
 You can ask your interviewer when the time comes.

 [faq]: https://appacademy.zendesk.com/hc/en-us/categories/202737947-Full-Time-Immersive